Purpose Beyond Productivity

 Here's where it gets more interesting, and more personal for me.

 For much of human history, people found meaning and identity in two primary places: community and faith.
 Church, or the equivalent in other traditions, gave people not just a belief system, but a sense of belonging, ritual, and purpose that extended far beyond daily work.
-Then, gradually, for a lot of people in the Western world, that faded.
+Then, gradually, for a lot of people in the Western world, that began to fade.
 And something else took its place.

 Work.

-As Ram Dass would put it, our jobs became our somebody-ness.
+As Ram Dass, the Harvard professor turned spiritual teacher, would put it, our jobs became our somebody-ness.
 The question "what do you do?" became a proxy for "who are you?"
-Your title, your company, your output — the scaffolding of identity.
+Your title, your company, your output, the scaffolding of identity.
 And for a lot of high achievers, that scaffolding is load-bearing.
-Remove it, and you've got a real problem.
+Remove it, and something much deeper starts to shake.

 Now enter AI.
 Not just as a tool, but as something genuinely capable of performing significant portions of what many people do for a living.
-Economists and researchers have started using a term for what's emerging: the AI precariat — a growing class of workers in a state of precarious, AI-disrupted employment.
+Economists and researchers have started using a term for what's emerging: the AI precariat, a growing class of workers in a state of precarious, AI-disrupted employment.
 The numbers are stark: an estimated 980 million jobs worldwide face high disruption risk, and 41% of employers intend to reduce their workforce by 2030.
-But beyond the economic displacement, what's consistently underreported is the identity displacement.
-The loss of meaning and purpose that work provides is, as the World Economic Forum put it, "a significant but often overlooked consequence."

 The organizational blind spot

 But what that analysis almost never includes is the human side of the equation.
-Not in the performance sense — in the meaning sense.
+Not in terms of performance, but in terms of meaning.

 What fills the void?

-AI could accelerate that drift.
-Or it could reverse it.
+AI has the potential to accelerate that drift.
+Or reverse it.

 That, to me, is the most exciting possibility of all.
 And it has nothing to do with productivity.